Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Linear functional representation model

 \subsection{Computation}

-In practice, each surface $\M_i$ has a computational representation $\M^\calT_i$ that is a triangular mesh with $s$ vertices $\xi^i_1,\ldots,\xi^i_s$ in correspondence across the $n$ subjects.
-We use these vertices to perform Procrustes analysis \parencite{Dryden2016} and remove translation, size, and rigid rotations from the surfaces $\M^\calT_i$.
+In practice, each surface $\M_i$ has a computational representation $\M^\calT_i$ that is a triangle mesh with $s$ vertices $\xi^i_1,\ldots,\xi^i_s$ in correspondence across the $n$ subjects.
+We use these vertices to perform Procrustes analysis \parencite{dryden2016statistical} and remove translation, size, and rigid rotations from the surfaces $\M^\calT_i$.
 In addition, Procrustes analysis yields a template $\M^\calT$ with vertices $\xi_1,\ldots,\xi_s$.